Convert KST to MST

 How to Convert KST to MST

-3. Select a meeting window on the grid: Click Select, then drag across the colored timeline to highlight a time range in purple.
-For example, if you drag around 9:00 KST, the grid shows 17:00 MST on the previous day; if you drag around 12:00 KST, it maps to 20:00 MST on the previous day, helping you see immediately that a Korean morning meeting lands in the previous evening in Mountain Standard Time.
+3. Select the meeting window on the grid: Click Select, then drag across the colored timeline on the KST row to highlight a proposed time range in purple; you can resize it with the side handles or move it by dragging the center of the selection.
+For example, if you drag from 9:00 KST to 12:00 KST, the grid shows 17:00 MST to 20:00 MST on the previous day, which helps confirm that a Seoul morning meeting reaches Mountain time participants during the prior evening.

 Understanding the KST to MST Time Difference

-KST does not observe daylight saving time, so Korea stays on the same offset all year.
-MST, however, is a standard-time abbreviation, and its daylight saving counterpart is MDT, which means the KST-to-MST difference changes during the part of the year when Mountain locations switch away from standard time.
-In practical terms, the 16-hour difference applies when MST is in effect, while during DST months many North American locations use MDT instead of MST, so users should confirm whether the place they are coordinating with is currently on standard time or daylight time.
+KST does not observe daylight saving time, so its offset stays fixed throughout the year.
+MST is a standard-time abbreviation, and its daylight saving counterpart is MDT, which means the KST-to-MST difference changes during the parts of the year when Mountain locations switch away from standard time and use MDT instead.

 Best Times for Calls and Meetings Between KST and MST